 Iceland holds the third position in the list of top coffee-drinking countries, with 9 kgs consumed per capita.
 Icelanders love coffee, you can find small coffee shops and cafes across all the streets in Iceland.

-Icelandic coffee culture values exceptional brews, embracing not only traditional drip coffee but also a growing fascination with specialty espresso-based drinks.
+Icelandic coffee culture appreciates exceptional brews, including both traditional drip coffee and a growing interest in specialty espresso-based drinks.

 Icelanders also claim their coffee roasting methods are the best in the World.